gr0uch/tapdance/README.md

 Same as `run`, but exclude other calls to `run`.

+### t.isConcurrent

+A boolean value defaulting to `false`, if it is `true` then tests will be run concurrently.
+Use this if you do not care at all about the order of the reporting, and if your tests are atomic.

 ## Promise Implementation

 The export object has a property `Promise` which may be overridden in case a custom Promise implementation is desired, or if the environment does not have a Promise global.